No matter your career or specialization, it is paramount to constantly read books and learn from your industry’s top leaders and practitioners.

 This book by Michael Lewis is a semi-autobiographical book describing the author’s experience as a bond salesman during the late 1980s.

 Considered one of the books that defined Wallstreet during that decade, Lewis jumps back and forth between two different threads.
 The autobiographical one talks about his life and experience working at Salomon Brothers.
-The second one gives an overview of how Wallstreet firms became wealthy by creating and marketing mortgage bonds.
+The second one explains how Wallstreet firms became wealthy by creating and marketing mortgage bonds.

-As with the book above, this text is a descriptive account of how firms operated during “The wild west Wallstreet era.”
+As with the book above, this text describes how firms operated during “The wild west Wallstreet era.” of the 1980s and early 90s.

 13. Investment Banks, Hedge Funds, and Private Equity